colinaut/action-table/README.md

 ## Roadmap

-- **Improve A11y** - The accessibility of this needs work.
+- [x] **Improve A11y** - The accessibility of this needs work.
 Some more proper aria attributes and ideally keyboard navigation.
-Set [Adrian Roselli: Sorting Table Columns](https://adrianroselli.com/2021/04/sortable-table-columns.html)
+Review [Adrian Roselli: Sorting Table Columns](https://adrianroselli.com/2021/04/sortable-table-columns.html)
   - [x] Fix focus outline for stars
   - [x] Add aria-sort
   - [x] Make table header sort actual buttons with aria-roledescription="sort button"
-  - [ ] Add colgroup support or use js for coloring sorted column?
+  - [x] Add class to td for sorted column for highlighting
+  - [ ] Review all the filter menus and switches to see that they work properly
-- **Responsive Design** - add ability to make the table responsive.
+- [ ] **Responsive Design** - add ability to make the table responsive.
 Ideally css only, but js if I must.
   - [ ] Add shadow on side that is off screen see [Adrian Roselli: Under Engineered Responsive Tables](https://adrianroselli.com/2020/11/under-engineered-responsive-tables.html)
-- **LocalStorage save state** — add saving to local storage for sorting and filtering settings.
+- [ ] **LocalStorage save state** — add saving to local storage for sorting and filtering settings.
-- **Date Handling** - automatic handing for sorting dates and times and filtering date ranges.
+- [ ] **Date Handling** - automatic handing for sorting dates and times and filtering date ranges.